sm64pc/sm64ex/README.md

  * Support for the EU version is still experimental.
  * There seems to be savedata-related problems on some 64-bits builds.
+ * Camera controls are also bugged for some.